Tourism in Mauricie: History of tourism

-Then the American guides present the saline Saint-Léon as a mecca for health tourism: hotel (1849–1906) which was built there were 154 rooms (as large as the current Delta Trois-Rivières), a pavilion, bathroom, billiards, bowling, tennis, croquet, etc. During the summer season, it was the appointment of the Canadian and American elite.
-They made their picnics falls from Sainte-Ursule.
-In 1905, its customers 450 residents overflowed into the houses that had opened in the area.
+Later the American guides present the saline Saint-Léon as a mecca for health tourism.
+A hotel (1849–1906) that was built there with 154 rooms (as large as the current Delta Trois-Rivières), a pavilion, bathroom, billiards, bowling, tennis, croquet, etc. During the summer season, it was the appointment of the Canadian and American elite.
+In 1905, its 450 residents overflowed into the houses that had opened in the area.

-Known for its forests, Mauricie host many hunters and fishermen from before 1850 Private clubs receive famous visitors such as parents of John-F. Kennedy.
-It is said that going to Saint-Alexis-des-Monts, Americans stopped at the post office of the rank of Bout-du-Monde (1908–1952), at Saint-Paulin, there to be stamped with the seal of their letters Bout-du-Monde !
+Known for its forests, Mauricie host many hunters and fishermen.
+From before 1850 Private clubs received famous visitors such as parents of John F. Kennedy.
+It is said that going to Saint-Alexis-des-Monts, Americans stopped at the post office of the rank of Bout-du-Monde (1908–1952), at Saint-Paulin, there to be stamped with the seal of their letters Bout-du-Monde!
 The Winchester Club, founded in 1880 in Saint-Élie-de-Caxton is one of the first clubs in Quebec.
 These clubs have given way to ZECS (Controlled harvesting zone), Quebec Wildlife Reserves, outfitters and the La Mauricie National Park.

-The religious side, the miracle eye of Notre-Dame-du-Cap Basilica in 1888 will mark the launch of pilgrimages.
-The same founder, Father Frederic, another site will attract religious tourists at the end of 19th century: the plight of Saint-Élie-de-Caxton replica of the Via Dolorosa in Jerusalem.
-Many buses in the United States or elsewhere in Canada will go to these two places.
+Religiously, the miracle eye of Notre-Dame-du-Cap Basilica in 1888 marks the launch of pilgrimages.
+The same founder, Father Frederic, another site attracted religious tourists at the end of 19th century: the plight of Saint-Élie-de-Caxton replica of the Via Dolorosa in Jerusalem.
+Many tourists in the United States or elsewhere in Canada traveled to these two places.
 In Cap-de-la-Madeleine, a branch of the railway line will be called the Rosary.

-This tourist excitement to the origins of tourism in Mauricie was desired and noted: in 1936, Bishop Albert Tessier reported that foreign customers is important, 24,000 Foreign cars are enumerated bridge Grand-Mère.
+This tourist excitement to the origins of tourism in Mauricie was desired and noted: in 1936, Bishop Albert Tessier reported that foreign customers is important, 24,000 Foreign cars are enumerated at bridge Grand-Mère.

 Today, Mauricie is one of the busiest tourist areas in Quebec.
-She received in 2010 more than 1.5 million tourists who spent $298 million to the regional economy.
+In 2010 the region had than 1.5 million tourists who spent $298 million to the regional economy.
 A proportion of 13% of these expenditures are made by tourists from outside Quebec.
 Even today it continues to be renowned for its natural attractions, cultural attractions, its municipalities and adventure tourism.

 Tourism subregions

-The development and enhancement of tourism products and services in the Mauricie are grouped within six tourism sub-regions whose areas correspond to two of the three big cities, agglomeration and three regional county municipalities.
+The development and enhancement of tourism products and services in the Mauricie are grouped within six tourism sub-regions whose areas correspond to two of the three big cities and three regional county municipalities.